Commentaire

 Among the journal's avowedly liberal inspirations, Casanova cited Montesquieu, Benjamin Constant, Alexis de Tocqueville, Élie Halévy, and Aron himself.

 The journal relies largely on volunteer work and a small administrative staff.
-In 2008, it printed 6,000 copies and had 3,800 subscribers, the rest beingly sold in bookstores and newsshops.
+In 2008, it printed 6,000 copies and had 3,800 subscribers, the rest being sold in bookstores and news shops.

 A specific feature is the abundance of selected quotes in each of the journal's issues.
 A section titled sans commentaire ("no comment") includes involuntary comical quotes, often from political leaders or ideological commentators.

 In 2017, Commentaire made all its past published articles available online.
 Like its center-left peer Esprit, it is self-published and not dependent on a large publishing house.

 Affiliates

 As of early 2021, Commentaire's website mentioned two circles of affiliates (including past and deceased ones):